 Some of these risks include

-- Possible damage due to natural disasters such as floods or fires
+• Possible damage due to natural disasters such as floods or fires

-- Theft risk if proper security measures aren’t taken seriously enough
+• Theft risk if proper security measures aren’t taken seriously enough

-- Lack of insurance coverage if anything does happen
+• Lack of insurance coverage if anything does happen

-Ultimately, whether storing your own gold at home is right for you depends on factors such as budget constraints (self-storage tends to cost less than traditional custodial accounts), personal preference regarding security/convenience tradeoffs between different types of storage solutions available today - including both traditional methods like banks/financial institutions offering custodial accounts alongside newer options like self-directed IRAs allowing investors more autonomy when managing investments themselves - among other considerations unique only unto yourself.
+Ultimately, whether having a home delivery gold IRA depends on factors such as budget constraints (self-storage tends to cost less than traditional custodial accounts), personal preference regarding security/convenience tradeoffs between different types of storage solutions available today – including both traditional methods like banks/financial institutions offering custodial accounts alongside newer options like self-directed IRAs allowing investors more autonomy when managing investments themselves – among other considerations unique only unto yourself.

 Potential Risks of Storing Gold at Home